ChutneyCheeseball/palantir-foundry-mcp/README.md

 This will:

 - Launch the MCP Inspector proxy.
-- Open the browser UI at http://localhost:6277.
+- Open the browser UI.
 - Start your MCP server with the configuration from `mcp.json`.

 ---